Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Next-Gen.md

-revitalisation# Next-Gen
+# Next-Gen

-A superarchetype of revitalyzacions of various existing archetypes.
+A superarchetype of revitalisations of various existing archetypes.

 <br>